kevindomm/kevindomm.github.io/_posts/2016-02-04-auto-scaling.markdown

 #Testing the Auto-Scaling#

-This part requires many users to access the application in order for it to overload and create another instance.
+This part requires many users to access the application in order for the application to overload and create another instance.

 1. To simulate different users, we will be using a third party service called BlazeMeter.
 To do this simply go to `CATALOG` on the menu and look for BlazeMeter under **DevOps**.
 2. Click the `CREATE` button.

-	Unlike most services BlazeMeter cannot be bound to any application.
+	<blockquote>Unlike most services BlazeMeter cannot be bound to any application.</blockquote>

 3. A link, `OPEN BLAZEMETER DASHBOARD`, will then appear in your screan.
 Click on it and you'll be redirected to the BlazeMeter website.
 4. Once on the website, click the `Create Tests` found at the top bar and select `URL Test`.
-5. Name the test anything you want and enter your app's URL under the `Enter request URL`.
+5. Name the test to anything you want and enter your app's URL under the `Enter request URL`.

 	For this activity we'll be using the following settings and leave everything else in default: